haka-security/haka/modules/packet/nfqueue/doc/module.rst

     Save packets that were accepted to to a pcap file.

-.. describe:: dump_drop=`file`

-    Save packets that were dropped to to a pcap file.

     Example :

     .. code-block:: ini

         dump = true
         dump_input = "/tmp/input.pcap"
-        dump_drop = "/tmp/drop.pcap"